fleek-network/droidscord/llm_indexer/knowledge/faq.md

 # Where to learn to use the Lightning command line interface (CLI)?
 The Lightning CLI documentation is available in https://docs.fleek.network/docs/node/lightning-cli

+# Is Intel Software Guard Extensions (SGX) mandatory?

+Yes, Intel SGX is mandatory!
+The Testnet Phase 4 introduces new security enhancements that require Intel Software Guard Extensions (SGX) technology.
+The Software Guard Extensions (SGX) is only available in GenuineIntel processors.

+If you need more information, please visit the requirements section at https://docs.fleek.network/docs/node/requirements

+# How to determine if my Node hardware, machine, computer or cloud provider supports Intel Software Guard Extensions (SGX)?

+You can check the CPU features if it has Software Guard Extensions (SGX) technology.

+For a list of hardware which supports Intel SGX - Software Guard Extensions, visit https://github.com/ayeks/SGX-hardware